Estimating Welfare Effects in a Nonparametric Choice Model: The Case of School Vouchers: Additional Details on Extensions in Section

+In this section, we show to compute the identified set when Assumption \ref{O-ass:A} from Section \ref{O-sec:parametric} is additionally imposed.
+The admissible set of functions in this case is given by

-We now proceed to show how to characterize the identified set under our auxiliary specification.
-Under this specification, in contrast to the baseline, note that the problem is finite-dimensional in nature due to the fact that $\mathbf{Q}_A$ is a finite-dimensional parameterized space.
-As a result, in this case, the identified set can be directly characterized by searching over $q$ in $\mathbf{Q}_A$ and then taking their image under the function $\theta$.
+i.e. $\mathbf{Q}_B$ along with the restriction in \eqref{O-eq:q_para}, and the identified set by $\theta(\mathbf{Q}_A)$.
+Unlike the nonparametric analysis in Section \ref{O-sec:compute_identifiedset}, note that computing this identified set is a finite-dimensional problem as $\mathbf{Q}_A$ is a finite-dimensional parameterized space given that the demand functions are parameterized by the variable $\alpha$.
+In turn, $\theta(\mathbf{Q}_A)$ can be directly characterized by searching over $q$ in $\mathbf{Q}_A$ and then taking their image under the function $\theta$.